 How to Recognize & Treat Work Addiction

 In our society, being a hard worker is considered an asset.
-Not only do we give shout outs to colleagues who burn the midnight oil or put in overtime, they are also often the ones who are rewarded with promotions and bonuses.
+Not only do we give shout-outs to colleagues who burn the midnight oil or put in overtime, but they are also often the ones who are rewarded with promotions and bonuses.
 While all of us have had the experience of working ourselves hard, most of us can also find time to relax and de-stress.
-This is not the case for those who have a work addiction, however.
+However, this is different for those with work addiction.

 Work addiction is synonymous with being a workaholic.
-The workaholic is an individual who works and works and works without tiring.
-Even if the work isn’t necessary, he or she will continue to work.
-Not only does this cause problems for the work addict, it can create a strain on everyone in their life.
+A workaholic is an individual who works and works and works without tiring.
+Even if the work isn’t necessary, they will continue to work.
+Not only does this cause problems for the work addict, but it can also strain everyone in their life.
 This is one of the reasons work addiction is seen as such a serious issue.

 What Causes Work Addiction?

-There are many factors that can combine to create an environm
+Many factors can combine to create an environment of work addiction.

-- A desire to be seen as smarter or more competent.
+- A desire to be seen as more intelligent or more competent.
 Ironically, this often stems from a lack of self-confidence.